pbfrandsen/SPIN_workshop/genome_assembly.md

 Fill out the following parameters and options for your job script:

-Limit this job to one node: [select this option]
+&nbsp;&nbsp Limit this job to one node: [select this option]

-Number of processor cores across all nodes: 32
+&nbsp;&nbsp Number of processor cores across all nodes: 32

-Memory per processor: 4 GB
+&nbsp;&nbsp Memory per processor: 4 GB

-Walltime: 48 hours
+&nbsp;&nbsp Walltime: 48 hours

-Job name: [add your job’s name]
+&nbsp;&nbsp Job name: [add your job’s name]

-Receive email for job events: [click on begin, end, abort]
+&nbsp;&nbsp Receive email for job events: [click on begin, end, abort]

-Email address: [add your email address]
+&nbsp;&nbsp Email address: [add your email address]